platformatic/ai-warp/packages/ai-client/README.md

 ### `client.ask(options)`

-Makes a streaming request to the AI service.
+Makes a request to the AI service, returning either a stream or a complete response.

 #### Options